Kron Reduction and Effective Resistance of Directed Graphs

 \subsection{Weight balanced directed graph}

-In this subsection, we introduce \textit{weight balanced directed graphs}, a class of directed graphs that will be used later in Section \ref{sec: Effective resistance of directed graphs} to study the properties of effective resistance. \begin{definition} A directed graph $\G = ([n], \E, \A)$ is said to be weight balanced if in-degree and out-degree coincide for each node, i.e.,
+In this subsection, to study the properties of effective resistance, we introduce a \textit{weight balanced directed graph}, which is a class of directed graphs that will be used later in Section \ref{sec: Effective resistance of directed graphs}. \begin{definition} A directed graph $\G = ([n], \E, \A)$ is said to be weight balanced if the in-degree and out-degree coincide for each node, i.e.,

 \end{definition} If $\mathcal{L} \in \R^{n \times n}$ is a loop-less Laplacian of a weight balanced directed graph, then